emc211/optane-kdb-report/README.md

 ## Filesystem backed memory

-TODO should we add a more thorough explanation of appDirect mode
+TODO should we add a more thorough explanation of appDirect mode what is optane ? prices ?

 ```q
 https://thessdguy.com/intels-optane-two-confusing-modes-part-3-app-direct-mode/